 ms follows the logical

-12s Positive integer -456ms Negative integer 4.3ms Non-integer 14mS The unit is case-insensitive, though capital letters are not recommended for s and ms. +0s Zero, with a leading + and the unit -0ms Zero, with a leading - and the unit (Though strange, this is an allowed value)
+12s Positive integer -456ms Negative integer 4.3ms Non-integer 14mS The unit is case-insensitive, although capital letters are not recommended. +0s Zero with a leading + and a unit -0ms Zero with a leading - and a unit

-0 While unitless zero is allowed for <length>, it's invalid for all other units.
-12.0 This is a <number>, not a <time>, it must have a unit 7 ms No space is allowed between the <number> and the unit
+0 Although unitless zero is allowed for <length>s, it's invalid for <time>s.
+12.0 This is a <number>, not a <time>, because it's missing a unit.
+7 ms No space is allowed between the number and the unit.

 |CSS Values and Units Module Level 4 |